 1 More broadly, studies show that higher firearm availability leads to more crime: Duggan (2001) and Cook and Ludwig (2006) find several proxies for gun ownership are associated with increases in homicide risk and Billings (2023) shows increases in local violent crime rates and property theft in regions with more firearm background checks following national high-profile mass shootings.
-Increases in firearm thefts are particularly prominent, suggesting that guns themselves are often targets-rather than deterrents-of crime.
+Increases in firearm thefts are particularly prominent, suggesting that guns themselves are often targets of

-dents in the long run, if individuals anticipate these laws-and increase gun purchases-such benefits may be attenuated or delayed.
+Yet, while this literature would predict that permit-to-purchase provisions reduce gun deaths and accidents in the long run, if individuals anticipate these laws-and increase gun purchases-such benefits may be attenuated or delayed.
 This anticipatory behavior appears in many other contexts.
-Becker et al. (2017) find that while smokers reduce their smoking behavior when they anticipate future tax hikes, they also stockpile cigarettes to avoid future taxes.
+Becker et al. (1994) find that while smokers reduce their smoking behavior when they anticipate future tax hikes, they also stockpile cigarettes to avoid future taxes.
 Labor economists refer to similar anticipatory behavior in program participation as Ashenfelter dips (Ashenfelter and Card, 1985), and environmental economists refer to Green and Blue Paradoxes in climate change policy (Sinn, 2012; Jensen et al., 2015) and marine reserves (McDermott et al., 2018).
 A long literature in macroeconomics highlights the intertemporal dynamics of durable good consumption when consumers expect future price or credit changes (Ogaki and Reinhart, 1998; Gowrisankaran and Rysman, 2012; Gavazza and Lanteri, 2021).
-We find the high-salience threat of Measure 114 induced a 157-percent increase in anticipatory gun sales.
+We find the high-salience threat of Measure 114's implementation induced a 157-percent increase in anticipatory gun sales.